kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

     Solutions:
     - CPD should broadcast event that new configuration is available.

-3. _It is possible that there are two CPD instances configured to work with different content types and one originator service instance.
+3. _It is possible that there are two CDP instances configured to work with different content types and one originator service instance.
 When originator service publishes config event message with certain content type it is consumed by both CDPs._